thehyve/delphyne/docs/semantic_mapping.rst

 terms to valid standard concept_ids.
 Once created, a mapping dictionary can be used in any transformation to quickly lookup mappings for any source term.

 Mappings are built on information extracted from the CONCEPT and CONCEPT_RELATIONSHIP tables.
-For example, it is possible to automatically map ICD10CM ontology terms to their SNOMED standard concept_id equivalent;
+For example, it is possible to automatically extract mappings from ICD10CM ontology terms to their equivalent standard concept_id (typically SNOMED).
-the only prerequisite is to have both vocabularies loaded to your database (including CONCEPT_RELATIONSHIP information).

 Note that creating a mapping dictionary with this method is only possible for **official OMOP vocabularies**;
-if a source vocabulary is not available from `Athena <https://athena.ohdsi.org/vocabulary/list>`_, other mapping methods should be considered.
+if a source vocabulary is not available from `Athena <https://athena.ohdsi.org/vocabulary/list>`_, alternative methods should be considered.

 Creating a mapping dictionary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^